 Specifically, you want to look at the driver, shaft, and golf ball.

 The final tip to you to learn how to hit longer drives is with the help of speed training.
-Never forget, distance comes from speed.
-The more speed you can generate in your swing, the longer the golf ball will fly in the air.

 The most popular way to start speed training is with Super Speed Golf.
-This company pretty much invented speed training with their revolutionary training aids.
+This company pretty much invented speed training with their revolutionary training aids

 As the company said on their website, “How we move as human beings is controlled by the brain.
 OverSpeed Training takes a known motion like the golf swing and speeds up the reaction speed of your muscles when you make the motion.
 This works by using clubs slightly lighter than your driver, reducing the dynamic resistance of your swing, and allowing your body to move much faster than normal.”